Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 The index in the bitmap denotes the core ID.
 The number `x` denotes the NUMA node of the core when interpreted as a bitmap.
 So the bitmap `002000` will be interpreted as 2nd NUMA (`2 = 0010`) and since it's at index 4 from the left, it's the 4th core.
 So this is the 4th core in 2nd NUMA node which is core 13.

 3. Change `CPU_TO_RX_QUEUE_MAP` in the `constants.py`.
 This is the mapping from CPUs to their corresponding receive queues.
-For the example stated above, the mapping is:
+For the example stated above, the mapping is

 ```
 CPU_TO_RX_QUEUE_MAP = [int(i) for i in "0 6 7 8 1 9 10 11 2 12 13 14 3 15 16 17 4 18 19 20 5 21 22 23".split()]